tonyjurg/Doc4TF/docs/README.md

 ## What is Doc4TF

-Doc4TF is a Jupyter Notebook containing Python code to automatically generate a documentation set for any Text-Fabric dataset based upon its actual data.
-It can be serve as substitute for lacking documentation, as a robust starting point for developing a brand new documentation set or as validation for an existing one.
+Doc4TF is a Jupyter Notebook containing Python code designed to automatically generate a documentation set for any Text-Fabric dataset based on its actual data.
+It serves as a robust starting point for developing new documentation, a substitute for missing documentation, or a tool for validating existing documentation.

 For more information see [this page](about.md).

 ## How to use Doc4TF

-Since Doc4TF is implemented as a Jupyter notebook, you will need an environment capable of running Jupyter notebooks.
-As this tool is intended to be used alongside Text-Fabric, it's likely that you have already set up such an environment.
+Since Doc4TF is implemented as a Jupyter Notebook, you will need an environment capable of running Jupyter Notebooks.
+Given that this tool is intended for use alongside Text-Fabric, often used in a Jupyter Notebook, it's likely that you already have such an environment set up.

 For more information see [this page](usage.md).

 ## Licence

 This software is provided 'as-is' under a Creative Commons license.

-For more information see [this page](legal.md).
+For more details regarding terms of use, see [this page](legal.md).